nlpub/watset-java/README.md

 ### Markov Clustering

-[Markov Clustering] is a hard clustering algorithm that simulates random walks on the graph.
+[Markov Clustering] (MCL) is a hard clustering algorithm that simulates random walks on the graph.
 It is possible to specify two options of this algorithm:

 * the number of expansion operations `-e` (the default value is 2);
 * the power coefficient `-r` (the default value is also 2).